-- Capacity — protected front end capacity (in TiB) for NAS backup.
+- Capacity — protected front end capacity (in TiB) for unstructured data backup.

 1 Starting from version 11, the Starter pack license is replaced with Essentials pack.
 If you were using Starter pack license, you will need either to agree to update the license during the VBR upgrade to version 11 or to download the Essential pack license file from Veeam Customer portal and install it manually.

 To enable automatic license update, select the Update license automatically check box.
 For more information, see Updating License Automatically.

 With socket licenses, Veeam Backup & Replication applies a license to the virtualization host on which the processed VMs reside.

 To view to which objects the license is currently applied, open the Sockets tab.

 For peculiarities of socket licensing, see the Licensing section.

 With instance licenses, Veeam Backup & Replication applies a license to a protected workload.
 The number of license instances that a protected workload consumes depends on the workload type and product edition.
 For details, see Veeam Licensing Policy.

 To view to which objects the license is currently applied, open the Instances tab.